City-of-Helsinki/hel-fi-drupal-grants/.github/pull_request_template.md

 Application that are no longer used
 - Archive the webform applications after they are no longer used.
 This stops users from sending old drafts of the archived application.
+- Archived webforms must also be removed from the E2E tests since they can't be tested after archiving.
 -->

 ## Links to related PRs